- Is it likely to happen?

 “Keep it short,” he called back as he went in the cultural hall.
 It seems that my capability for long-winded speeches somehow preceded me.

 Also in the foyer was a young Irish mother who was waiting to take some of the young people home after the dance.
-I apparently seemed a little disoriented since I was wondering out loud about my now “short” speech the following day, where it would be, how would it be received, etc.
+I apparently seemed a little disoriented, since I was wondering out loud about my now “short” speech the following day—where it would be, how it would be received, etc.

-Finally the young woman said, “Brother Barlow, it looks like we are going to have to teach you an Irish saying.”
+Finally, the young woman said, “Brother Barlow, it looks like we are going to have to teach you an Irish saying.”

 “What’s that?”
 I asked.